python/cpython/Doc/reference/simple_stmts.rst

-Names listed in a :keyword:`global` statement must not be defined as formal parameters or in a :keyword:`for` loop control target, :keyword:`class` definition, function definition, or :keyword:`import` statement.
+Names listed in a :keyword:`global` statement must not be defined as formal parameters or in a :keyword:`for` loop control target, :keyword:`class` definition, function definition, :keyword:`import` statement, or variable annotation.

 .. impl-detail::

-   The current implementation does not enforce the two restrictions, but programs should not abuse this freedom, as future implementations may enforce them or silently change the meaning of the program.
+   The current implementation does not enforce some of these restriction, but programs should not abuse this freedom, as future implementations may enforce them or silently change the meaning of the program.